usdoj-crt/beta-ada/_pages/help.md

 <div class="box-accordion">

-## Resources for New Construction and Alternations
+## Resources for New Construction and Alterations

 When state/local governments and businesses build or alter buildings or other facilities, they must make them accessible to people with disabilities.
 To make them accessible, state/local governments and businesses need to follow the [ADA Standards for Accessible Design](https://www.ada.gov/law-and-regs/design-standards/2010-stds/).
 The information below is intended to help get you started.